TomLXXVI/python-hvac/docs/examples/heating_load_calc/example_01/house.md

 (using the //-operator).
 In the example above, the wooden frame and the insulation form two thermal resistances connected in parallel.
-As such, the final insulation layer `insulation` is created from a parallel combination of the wooden frame and the insulation.
+As such, the final insulation layer `insulation` is created from a parallel combination of the wooden frame and the insulation material.

 #### Building Materials Shelf
 As it may obviously become a burden to re-enter the same building material over